Should I go outside in the COVID-19 era?

 Outdoor physical activity makes our immune system more robust

 When we go outdoors, we are more physically active, reduce our screen time, and sleep better– and all of these things makes our immune system more robust and increases our defence against COVID-19 and any other challenge to our health.
 Physical activity can even improve the efficacy of vaccines!
 Getting outdoors increases our exposure to sunlight, which boosts vitamin D levels, which can in turn boost the immune system and reduce risk of infection.
 Recent evidence has shown that engaging in regular physical activity may be protective against severe COVID-19 and its complications, including death.

 While it may be tempting to indulge in movie marathons, stay up late, and become lax with screen time restrictions for ourselves and our children during this pandemic, now more than ever is the time to adhere to healthy movement guidelines to maintain a healthy immune system and build a strong defence.
 Getting outside is an essential part of this, especially for children.
 As we’ve stated in the Position Statement on Active Outdoor Play, when children are outside they move more, sit less, and play longer, all of which is important to maintain physical and mental health.

 Connecting to community and making isolation less isolating

-Being outdoors, walking around your neighbourhood, sitting outside to watch the birds as the weather warms, playing with your kids– all of these types of activities are good for your mental health and may help you feel more connected to the environment and less isolated while maintaining physical distancing.
+Being outdoors, walking around your neighbourhood, sitting outside to watch the birds migrate, playing with your kids– all of these types of activities are good for your mental health and may help you feel more connected to the environment and less isolated while maintaining physical distancing.
 Do not engage in such activities in large groups!

 Important for Children’s Ability to Process What is Happening Right Now